 Myth #1: Translation is a matter of transposing the text from Greek or Hebrew to English.

 Truth: All translations involve interpretation.
 All interpreters must first understand the meaning of the text, then translate the meaning into English.
 The process of understanding meaning is interpretation.
-There is no 1-to-1 substitution between languages.
+There is no one-to-one substitution between languages.

 Myth #2: The meaning of the original language is clear and unambiguous.

 The mistaken belief here is that the original language presents no problems of its own.
-This mistake can lead to other wrong conclusions: 1) if we have different English translations, one must be accurate and one must be wrong not, because some translator did not get it right; and 2) any interpretative question can be settled by looking at the original text.
-Neither is true.
+This mistake can lead to other wrong conclusions:

 Myth #3: I can argue any point of doctrine or theology based on the use of a particular English word in the text of Scripture.

-Truth: Different languages employ very different types of logic, style, expressions and nuances.
+Truth: Different languages employ different types of logic, style, expressions, and nuances.
 Some ideas do not translate well into other languages.
 By studying the original language, we can grasp meanings which may be difficult or impossible to translate into English.
 Our English texts are several steps removed from the original.
 It is unwise to make arguments based only on what we see in a particular English version.

 Myth #4: The best translator is the one who knows the most grammar.